arikan/civic-data-solidarity/README.md

 #### How to use civic data for sustained timely data-informed arguments?

-#### How to use civic data to increase civil society perspective on the awareness about issues?
+#### How to use civic data to amplify the voices of those affected by that issue?

-#### How to support civic software using data from civil society?
+#### How to support development of civic software that uses data from civil society?